smart-data-lake/smart-data-lake/blog/2023-06-08-SDL-Housekeeping/2023-06-08-housekeeping.md

 :::info
 The housekeeping mode is applied after writing a DataObject.
-Keep in mind, that it is always executed.
+Keep in mind, that it is executed with every run.
 :::

 #### Compaction